RobertDWhite/WhiteMatterTech/content/posts/congress-trades/index.md

 --------------------------------------------------------
 # The Shape

-One Postgres instance, one API deployment, one UI deployment, and eighteen CronJobs.
-The CronJobs are the application; the API mostly reads what they wrote.
+One PostgreSQL instance, one API deployment, one UI deployment, and seventeen CronJobs compose the system.
+The CronJobs perform the substantive application work; the API primarily reads and presents their output.

 They fall into three tiers by cadence.

 **Ingest, every fifteen to twenty minutes.** The House job pulls the disclosure ZIP with a conditional GET, which means it returns 304 and does nothing on most runs.
 The Senate job walks the filing list incrementally and stops when it reaches a filing it has already seen, with a two-second throttle between requests.
 A third job cross-checks both twice daily as a safety net.

-**Enrichment, hourly to daily.** Live quotes every ten minutes, an SEC 8-K firehose every thirty, legislative context every six hours, StockTwits sentiment every six hours, price history and follower returns each morning, AI-written summaries at 06:30.
+**Enrichment, from ten minutes to daily.** Quote refreshes run every ten minutes; SEC 8-K collection runs every thirty minutes; legislative context and StockTwits sentiment refresh every six hours; price history, follower returns, and model-generated summaries run each morning.

 **Slow-moving, weekly.** Party, state, and district come from the `congress-legislators` dataset on Sundays.
 Net worth recalculates Monday mornings, because annual reports update roughly once a year and rechecking is cheap.

-Splitting on cadence rather than on subject matter is what keeps this affordable.
-The expensive, polite scrapers run rarely.
-The cheap conditional-GET poller runs constantly and usually does nothing.
+Cadence, rather than subject matter, determines the division of work.
+The more expensive and deliberately restrained scrapers run infrequently, whereas the inexpensive conditional-GET poller runs often and ordinarily performs no work.

 --------------------------------------------------------
 # Parsing Is the Whole Problem

-Everything interesting is in the ingest tier, and it is all recovering structure from documents that were never meant to be machine-read.
+The substantive difficulty resides in ingestion: recovering usable structure from documents that were never designed for machine interpretation.

 House filings arrive as PDFs.
 Some are digitally generated and yield clean text with `pdftotext`.
 Others are scans, sometimes of a printout of a form filled in by hand, and require OCR.
 The parser tries text extraction first and falls back to OCR when the extracted text is empty or implausibly short.
 Neither path is reliable enough to trust on its own, which is why a reconciliation job exists.

-Tickers are the second problem.
-A filing may name "Apple Inc" with no symbol, may use a symbol that has since changed, or may describe a holding in a way that maps to no symbol at all.
-A separate job runs conservative ticker normalization against trades with null tickers every six hours.
-Conservative is the operative word: a wrong ticker is worse than a missing one, because a wrong ticker silently corrupts every downstream calculation.
+Tickers constitute the second problem.
+A filing may name "Apple Inc" without a symbol, may use a symbol that has since changed, or may describe a holding that maps to no symbol at all.
+A separate job applies conservative ticker normalization to primary-source trades with null tickers every six hours.
+Conservatism is essential: an erroneous ticker silently contaminates every subsequent calculation and is materially worse than an acknowledged omission.

-The reconciliation job runs every four hours and compares parser output against an independent feed.
-It exists because a parser that silently degrades is the most likely failure mode in a system like this.
-Filings keep arriving, rows keep being written, dashboards keep rendering, and the numbers are quietly wrong.
-Comparing against a second source is the cheapest way to notice.
+The reconciliation job runs every four hours and compares parser output with an independent feed.
+It exists because silent parser degradation is the most plausible failure mode in a system of this kind: filings continue to arrive, rows continue to be written, dashboards continue to render, and the numbers become quietly incorrect.
+Comparison with a second source provides a practical means of detecting that condition.

 --------------------------------------------------------
 # Net Worth From Annual Reports

 Trades tell you what someone bought.
 They do not tell you whether the purchase was significant relative to their holdings, and a $15,000 trade means something different for different members.

-Annual financial disclosure reports give asset ranges rather than values, which means the reconstruction is necessarily approximate: the output is a band, not a number.
-The job that builds this runs weekly and its result is presented as a range in the UI, deliberately, because presenting a midpoint as a figure would imply precision the source documents do not contain.
+Annual financial-disclosure reports provide asset ranges rather than values; the resulting reconstruction is necessarily approximate, and the output is a band rather than a single figure.
+The weekly job presents that result as a range in the UI, because displaying a midpoint as a definitive figure would imply a precision absent from the source documents.

 --------------------------------------------------------
 # Serving It Publicly